domvwt/esparto/docs/02-user-guide/examples.md

 With the [Plotly backend for Pandas](https://plotly.com/python/pandas-backend/) we can access the Plotly Express API directly from the '.plot()' method of any DataFrame or Series.

-This example will show basic examples from each library:
+This notebook shows basic examples from each library:

 * Interactive plotting with Bokeh and Plotly
 * Adding interactive content to the page